 Written by Martin Julien

-My father, Leo Julien, as the Interlocutor in his anglophone Montreal Catholic school minstrel show.
-He told me he was twelve years old in the 8' X 12" black-and-white picture.
-He was born in April 1928, so this is probably 1940/41.
-No other identifying information except for a rubber stamp on the back: " "Photo by Cyril Cassidy."
-My father ended up estranged from much of his large Irish-French family in later years, and so spoke of his youth haltingly, with gaps.
-I know that he did live off rue Clark at this time, near Parc Jarry and the Jean Talon Market.
-My father always said about this picture, ironically, that he never met a black African-Canadian until a very young Oscar Peterson played his high school dance a few years later.
-My dad was a great social dancer, so he and Oscar had, in his words, "hit it off".
+This image shows my father, Leo Julien, as the interlocutor in his Anglophone Montreal Catholic school minstrel show circa 1940.1 The interlocutor was a central figure in minstrel shows, a master of ceremonies who made announcements to the audience and played the straight man to the endmen’s jokes.
+My father told me he was twelve years old in this 8' X 12" black-and-white picture.
+He ended up estranged from much of his large Irish-French family in later years, and so spoke of his youth haltingly, with gaps.
+While he no longer remembers the name of the school, I know that he lived off rue Clark at this time, near Parc Jarry and the Jean Talon Market.
+He always said about this picture, ironically, that he never met a black Canadian until a very young Oscar Peterson played his high school dance a few years later.